-We flew from Heathrow and it was a pretty short flight.
+Getting there was simple – we flew from Heathrow and it was a pretty short flight.
 To get from the airport to the centre we decided to take a taxi as we were so tired.
 It took about 45 minutes as we hit some traffic.
-You can also get on the Metro lines 3 or 5 (red and green) directly from stop ‘Aeroport’ to the centre in 30 minutes for a much better price.
+You can also get on the Metro lines 3 or 5 (red and green) directly from the airport to the centre in 30 minutes for a much better price.

-Valencia had a lot to offer.
-It is the third largest city in Spain and has a rich history.
-It was founded as a Roman colony in 138 BC.
+I didn’t fall in love with Valencia, but I am really glad to have visited.
+It’s an interesting city, rich in culture.
+It’s actually the third largest city in Spain and was founded as a Roman colony in 138 BC.
 Then in 714 Moroccan and Arab Moors occupied the city, introducing their language, religion and customs.
 In the 1200s, the Christians came and conquered the city, dividing the land amongst nobles and demolishing existing religious houses and building churches/cathedrals on their sites.
 Valencia has also been the capital of Spain twice – in 1812 and again between 1936-37.
-It’s rich in beautiful architecture and is great to explore over a weekend.
+It’s rich in historic architecture and I was really surprised at how beautiful the city centre was.